Airlines that dropped mask requirements are now suffering staff shortages due to COVID-19

 "As a result, we have made pre-emptive cancellations so customers can be notified in advance of travel and are able to move easily onto alternative flights," the spokesperson said in a statement to CBS MoneyWatch.

-According to Dr. Eric Feigl-Ding, an epidemiologist and health economist at Harvard Chan School of Public Health, such flight cancellations were all but guaranteed once passengers and crew members took off their masks.
+According to Dr. Eric Feigl-Ding, an epidemiologist and health economist, such flight cancellations were all but guaranteed once passengers and crew members took off their masks.

 "So damn predictable — UK govt drops restrictions, airlines like @easyJet drops masks ... and less than 2 weeks later ... huge spike in pilots and flight attendants out sick with #COVID19 unable to work, and 120 flights cancelled!
 Airline CEOs asked for this," he said on Twitter.